+Open-ended retail funds.
 The following restrictions apply:

 - Class A funds.
 There are no restrictions. - Class B funds.
 There are no restrictions. - Class Q funds.
-These non-retail funds can only be marketed to qualifying professional investors (see Question 2, Open-ended retail funds). - Funds authorised using the fast-track QIF application process.
-These funds can only be marketed to qualified investors (see Question 3, Open-ended retail funds). - Registered open-ended funds.
-There are no restrictions on the type of investor.
-These funds can be offered to regulated entities in Guernsey, or to the public in Guernsey by entities licensed by the Guernsey Financial Services Commission (GFSC).
+These non-retail funds can only be marketed to qualifying professional investors (see Question 2, Regulatory framework). - Funds authorised using the fast-track QIF application process.
+These funds can only be marketed to qualified investors (applicable to Class B funds and Class Q funds only). - Registered funds.
+There are no restrictions.

+Closed-ended retail funds.
 The following restrictions apply:

-- Authorised closed-ended funds: there are no restrictions. - Funds authorised using the fast-track QIF application process: qualified investors only. - Registered closed-ended funds: there are no restrictions on the type of investor, but these funds cannot be marketed directly to the public in Guernsey.
-These funds can be offered to regulated entities in Guernsey, or to the public in Guernsey by entities licensed by the GFSC.
+- Authorised closed-ended funds.
+There are no restrictions. - Funds authorised using the fast-track QIF application process.
+Qualified investors only. - Registered funds.
+There are no restrictions.

-Foreign funds
+Foreign hedge funds

-Certain funds authorised in the UK, Jersey, Isle of Man or Republic of Ireland can be promoted in Guernsey without being authorised or registered in Guernsey (see Question 4, Foreign funds).
-Guernsey regulations do not restrict the persons to whom such funds can be marketed.
+Certain funds authorised in the UK, Jersey, the Isle of Man or the Republic of Ireland, as well as EU alternative investment funds, can be promoted in Guernsey without being authorised or registered in Guernsey (see Question 4, Foreign funds).
+Guernsey regulations permit these funds to be marketed in the same manner in which such funds can be marketed in the designated country or territory in which they are authorised.